AI in banking

 This is perhaps the most significant difference.

 According to Gartner's technology adoption research, banks should be cautious about mission-critical systems from vendors without production track records.
-The risk of adopting unproven technology for core banking infrastructure is significant.

 Target market fit